Listen to this article here

 Shoatz also described mental health impacts from his punishment, which included severe depression and anxiety.
 “I was infantilized for so long,” he added in his deposition.

 Against the odds, he won his lawsuit in 2017.
-Shoatz was awarded $99,000 and a permanent reprieve from solitary confinement, thanks to assistance from his attorneys, which included representatives of Abolitionist Law Center.
+Shoatz was awarded $99,000 and a permanent reprieve from solitary confinement.
+He had assistance from his attorneys, which included representatives of the Abolitionist Law Center, to thank.

 black panther russell maroon shoatz political prisoners pennsylvania